 *Want to learn more about how to measure yourself for these pattern?
 We’ve got you covered with an in-depth blog HERE.
 And in case you’re new to Patterns for Pirates and PDF patterns in general, we have a great blog full of new-user tips HERE to help you get started!
 As with all of our current releases and updates, the pdfs now include our layers feature and can be found in Letter, A4, A0 and projector sizes.
 And for even more helpful fun, we have a free* printable that you can use to help record your measurements as you take them.

-Let’s take a quick look at all of the options!
+Let’s take a look at the different ways we can sew up these patterns!

 What are you waiting for?
-Head on over and grab yourself a copy of the perfect Be Bold patterns!
-They are available on sale (no code needed) through 11:59pm CST, March 19, 2021.
+Head on over and grab yourself a copy of the All Buttoned Up patterns!
+They are available on sale (no code needed) through 11:59pm CST, September 17, 2021.

 Maybe hoping for a little more inspiration before you make the purchase?
 Head over to our Facebook group where you can see tester albums full of amazing images!